supurloop/ssf/README.md

 -   In ssfport.h make sure to follow the instructions for the byte order macros.
 -   Run the unit tests.

-Only the finite state machine framework uses system ticks, so you can stub out SSFPortGetTick64() if it is not needed.
+Only a few modules in the framework use system ticks, so you can stub out SSFPortGetTick64() if it is not needed.
 When the finite state machine framework runs in a multi-threaded environment some OS synchronization primitives must be implemented.

 ### Heap and Stack Memory